 Next: This procedure may lead to cancer later on.

 CT scans can be incredibly useful for doctors to identify tumors, cysts, and other abnormalities in your body.
 But according to Reader’s Digest, studies show as many as 2% of all cancer cases in the U.S. could be from CT scans.
 This is because the machines contain as much radiation as 200 X-rays.

-What’s even worse is that many people who get these scans think they need them, when in reality, they may not.
+What’s even worse: Many people who get these scans think they need them, when in reality, they may not.
 Some health professionals recommend the much-safer MRI.

-According to research presented on The Aesthetic Channel, women over the age of 50 who decide to get breast reduction surgery are more susceptible to infections afterwards.
-Results from a study show that the infection rate was 2.7 times higher for this age group than for women under the age of 40.
+According to research presented on The Aesthetic Channel, women over the age of 50 who get breast reduction surgery are more susceptible to infections afterwards.
+Results from a study show the infection rate was 2.7 times higher for this age group than for women under 40.
 Also, the over-50 crowd had a more difficult time with wound healing.

-If you’re considering getting this surgery done, make sure to talk to your doctor about the potential risks.
+If you want this surgery, talk to your doctor about the potential risks first.

 Check out The Cheat Sheet on Facebook!